abapPM/abapPM/README.md

 # apm

-apm is a package manager for ABAP applications and libraries.
+apm is a package manager for ABAP applications and modules.

 NO WARRANTIES, [MIT License](LICENSE)